Saghen/blink.cmp/doc/installation.md

   ---@module 'blink.cmp'
   ---@type blink.cmp.Config
   opts = {
-    -- 'default' (recommended) for mappings similar to built-in completions (C-y to accept, C-n/C-p for up/down) -- 'super-tab' for mappings similar to vscode (tab to accept, arrow keys for up/down) -- 'enter' for mappings similar to 'super-tab' but with 'enter' to accept --
+    -- 'default' (recommended) for mappings similar to built-in completions (C-y to accept) -- 'super-tab' for mappings similar to vscode (tab to accept) -- 'enter' for enter to accept
+    -- 'none' for no mappings
+    --
     -- All presets have the following mappings:
-    -- C-space: Open menu or open docs if already open -- C-e: Hide menu
+    -- C-space: Open menu or open docs if already open -- C-n/C-p or Up/Down: Select next/previous item -- C-e: Hide menu
-    -- C-k: Toggle signature help
+    -- C-k: Toggle signature help (if signature.enabled = true)
     --
-    -- See the full "keymap" documentation for information on defining your own keymap. keymap = { preset = 'default' },
+    -- See :h blink-cmp-config-keymap for defining your own keymap keymap = { preset = 'default' },

     appearance = {
-      -- Sets the fallback highlight groups to nvim-cmp's highlight groups -- Useful for when your theme doesn't support blink.cmp -- Will be removed in a future release use_nvim_cmp_as_default = true,
-      -- Set to 'mono' for 'Nerd Font Mono' or 'normal' for 'Nerd Font' -- Adjusts spacing to ensure icons are aligned nerd_font_variant = 'mono'
+      -- 'mono' (default) for 'Nerd Font Mono' or 'normal' for 'Nerd Font' -- Adjusts spacing to ensure icons are aligned nerd_font_variant = 'mono'
     },